-Currently my private practice as a counselling psychologist consists of services to individual adults and couples, with a specialty in providing psychological therapy to those who have been in motor-vehicle and work-related accidents, or who, on psychological grounds, are no longer able to work.
-I thereby migrated from counselling psychology to what is called rehabilitation psychology.
-There is a wide range of presenting problems among those who meet with me but most are suffering chronic ailments such as chronic fatigue, fibromyalgia, and posttraumatic stress symptoms.
-The lawyers of my clients sometimes ask me to write an extensive report regarding their psychological condition, diagnosis, dysfunction, and prognosis.
+My practice as a counselling psychologist consists of services to individual adults and couples, with a specialty in providing psychological therapy to those who have been in motor-vehicle and work-related accidents, or who, on psychological grounds, are no longer able to work.
+I therefore have primarily worked as a rehabilitation psychology.
+Among those who meet with me, there is a wide range of presenting problems, but most are suffering chronic ailments such as fibromyalgia, chronic fatigue, and posttraumatic stress symptoms.
+Lawyers involved sometimes ask me to write an extensive report regarding the psychological condition, diagnosis, dysfunction, and prognosis of our mutual client.

-At the Toronto office, I sublet from Christian Counselling Services and am also on staff part-time.
+At the Toronto office, I have subletted from Christian Counselling Services and am also on staff part-time.
 As such, I work alongside several other staff members, who are now registered psychotherapists.
-Some of them provide psychotherapy to my patients under my supervision.
-As well, I supervise these colleagues when their patients have an extended health plan that reimburses for the services of a psychologist but not a social worker or psychotherapist.
-We also have an internship program in which masters-level students provide counselling to clients who cannot afford regular rates.
+We have an internship program in which students in a masters program provide counselling to clients who cannot afford regular rates.

 Regarding fees, I generally operate on a sliding scale.
-On occasion, therefore, I charge the full rate for a psychologist in Ontario, that being $225 an hour.
-In most cases, however, I offer a reduced hourly rate depending on the ability of the patient to pay and whether or not he or she has access to insurance benefits.
-The rate of $150 an hour is common, and I do have a few clients on a pro bono basis.
+Sometimes, therefore, I charge a standard rate for a psychologist in Ontario, that being $250 an hour.
+In some cases, however, I offer a reduced hourly rate depending on the ability of the patient to pay and whether or not they have access to insurance benefits.
+I do have a few clients on a pro bono basis.